World Boxing News provides the complete history of the Lineal World Heavyweight Championship from 1885 to today.

 Wilder was beaten up and stopped by the lineal champion in seven rounds at the MGM Grand in Las Vegas.

 A rematch 2o months later enthralled a massive crowd at the T-Mobile Arena across the strip.
-Wilder and Fury shared multiple knockdowns in one of the greatest heavyweight battles of all time.
+Wilder and Fury shared multiple knockdowns in one of the greatest heavyweight battles.

 Complete list of Heavyweight Lineage: